-The Compensation Committee met four times in 2014.
+The Compensation Committee met three times in 2016.
 The members of the Compensation Committee are Ms. Duckett and Messrs.
-Baute and Weatherson.
+Baute and Ferguson.
+Mr. Weatherson served on the Compensation Committee until his resignation from the Board of Directors in January 2017.
 The Compensation Committee has established a subcommittee (which we refer to as the 162(m) Subcommittee) and delegated to that subcommittee authority to issue equity awards and to determine other qualified performance-based compensation for our CEO and three other most highly compensated employees (other than the CEO and CFO) whose compensation is required to be reported to our stockholders pursuant to the Exchange Act in accordance with the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended, which we refer to as the Code.
 The 162(m) Subcommittee is comprised of Mr. Baute and Ms. Duckett, who are "outside directors" under IRS regulations.